 Facilities: None, however it’s conveniently close to overnight accommodation in town.

-Sky Quality Meter Reading: 21.03 magnitude per arcsecond2 recorded at 7.41pm on 3 September 2018.
-What does the reading mean?
+Sky Quality Meter Reading: 21.03 magnitude per arcsecond2 recorded at 7.41pm on 3rd September 2018.
+What is a Sky Quality Meter Reading?

 In and around the town of Mullewa, there are some other interesting sites that astrophotographers may be interested in.